alberti42/recoll-macos/README.md

 This is a fork from of `recoll` from [https://framagit.org/medoc92/recoll](https://framagit.org/medoc92/recoll).

-- Implements real time indexing for macOS systems.
+- Implements [real-time indexing](https://www.recoll.org/usermanual/webhelp/docs/RCL.INDEXING.MONITOR.html) for macOS systems.
 Before, real-time indexing was reserved to Linux and Windows.
 The implementation for mac works very efficiently and makes use of native `fsevents` framework.
 - Improve several scripts for parsing documents including `rclpdf` for `pdf` documents, which used to crash due to some wrong handling of threads
 - Include `rclmd.py` handler for parsing MarkDown files; it parses the YAML frontmatter used in Obsidian.